airtai/faststream/SECURITY.md

 ## Public Discussions

-Please restrain from publicly discussing a potential security vulnerability. 🙊
+Please restrain from publicly discussing potential security vulnerabilities. 🙊

-It's better to discuss privately and try to find a solution first, to limit the potential impact as much as possible.
+It is advisable to engage in private discussions and seek solutions first to minimize potential impact.

 ---